 Get bespoke skincare advice from our experts in Esher

-Located in one of Esher’s main street, one of 52 clinics nationwide
+Located in one of Esher’s main street, one of over 50 clinics nationwide

 Performed in a safe and medical environment

 Unfortunately, no method of tattoo removal is completely pain-free.
 Laser tattoo removal has been likened to the feeling of having a rubber band repeatedly snapped against the skin.
 Others describe it as a rapid succession of sharp pinpricks, or a warm, prickly sensation.
 Because a lot of energy is needed in order for the laser to break up the ink particles under your skin, this treatment can be uncomfortable for some people.
 Your skin will also need 6 – 12 weeks to recover between treatments.

 Lasers remove tattoos by penetrating the skin and breaking up the ink into tiny particles.
 After several treatments (with regular intervals between sessions), the body breaks down and removes the pigment in the tattoo, causing it to fade.